 3. Incorporate strength training into your weekly routine

 Old trainers won’t offer the same support and trainers that are too big or small could give you blisters or compromise your running style which could consequently lead to injury.
+You should consider replacing your running shoes after you have completed 300-500 miles.

 5. Dress accordingly for the weather